djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+15 Mar 2013 | Mad, fast, deep love for this city.

 15 Mar 2013 | Slept for 12 hours straight.
 Was that tuckered.

 14 Mar 2013 | [Brooklyn Firsts](http://gwenbell.com/posts/brooklynfirst)